This week is my third full week of following a training schedule and already I'm running into setbacks.

 When I got home, I put a heating pad on my chest and tried to get comfortable (and obviously never finished the post I started).
 Around 2 a.m.
 I woke up and was in so much pain I didn't want to move.
 Around 3:15, I knew I at least needed to get up and take ibuprofen if I had any chance of lasting until 8 a.m.
 When I tried to climb out of bed, my pain shot through the roof.
 It started underneath my clavicle on the left side and traveled down through my ribs and wrapped around my back, spasming.
 I slowly made my way to my kitchen, stopping every couple steps to catch my breath.
 I knew this wasn't normal and I was freaked out.

 As I made my way back to my bedroom, my only thought was to get back to my cell phone so I could call for help.
 I called my mom and told her what was going on and she urged me to go to the ER.
 I called my brother and my sister for a ride, but both calls went unanswered.
 I was trying to talk myself out of the pain, telling myself that I could wait until morning.
-Right then my brother called back and offered to take me to the hospital.
+Right then called back and offered to take me to the hospital.

 By the time we got to the ER, the spasming had stopping and it was just a dull ache that would get worse when I took a deep breath, pretty much the same pain I'd been experiencing all week.
 The ER was crowded and I checked in, then waited for 45 minutes for my vitals to be taken, then another 45 for a blood draw.
 I was exhausted and feeling stupid that I was even sitting there, certain that it would be nothing again.
 Finally, after two hours, I was brought to a room to see a doctor.
 When she came in, we went over my symptoms and I told her my history of having pleurisy.
 I also told her I recently went to India.
 She immediately added a screening on to my blood panel to check for blood clots.
 And so I waited for those results to come back.